SmallTeddy/SmallTeddy/README.md

 <!-- Introduction -->
 <p style="font-size: 14px;font-family: monospace;">
-&nbsp;&nbsp;&nbsp;&nbsp;As a front-end developer deeply passionate about the Vue framework, I have dedicated the past five years to refining my skills in this domain.
+As a front-end developer deeply passionate about the Vue framework, I have dedicated the past five years to refining my skills in this domain.
 Currently, I am immersed in delving into the source code of Vue and its associated ecosystem.

 My enthusiasm for open source projects is boundless, and I derive immense satisfaction from immersing myself in literature.

 At present, I am engrossed in the development of captivating and enjoyable front-end games.

 Furthermore, I avidly frequent renowned technology blogs and actively contribute my own insightful articles.

 The traffic to my personal blog has surpassed one million visits.

 If you encounter any front-end challenges, I welcome the opportunity to engage in collaborative discussions to facilitate mutual progress.
 </p>

 <!-- Snake Code Contribution Map -->